AdobeDocs/genstudio.en/help/user-guide/approvals/review-and-edit.md

 ## Iterative draft editing

-You can edit content on the Canvas while approvers continue their reviews, editing your draft in response to review comments.
-When you save these changes, all designated approvers are notified that the draft has changed.
-While a draft is out for review, reviewers can continue adding review comments but cannot change asset status.

-In-product notifications keep both reviewers and content creators immediately updated on any draft changes.
+Creators can make in-process edits to content in response to review comments.
+When you save your draft changes, all designated approvers are notified of the draft change.
+While a draft is under revision, approvers can continue adding review comments but cannot change asset status.
+You can continue editing content on the Canvas while approvers continue their reviews.
+In-product notifications keep both approvers and content creators immediately updated on any draft changes.

 ## View approval requests

 As a designated approver, you can access the content you are asked to review and approve in several ways:

 * **Access the draft for review directly from the draft link in the approval request**.
 Click the draft link in either the approval request email notification or in-product notification.
-GenStudio opens a canvas that displays the asset or experience.
+GenStudio opens a Canvas that displays the asset or experience.
 The _Asset_ details left pane includes an _Approval_ pane.

 * **Access the draft for review from the list of approval requests**.
 If you are asked to review multiple content drafts, your notification email includes a **[!UICONTROL View all notifications]** button.
 Click this button to navigate to a page that displays all your pending review requests.